jimmyd-be/theGamesDbClient/README.md

 # theGameDbClient
-Java client for The Games Db.
+Java wrapper for the Games DB API.